 His descendants went on to produce "New French Claret," the precursor of today's great wines.
 Their efforts enabled Arnaud III de Pontac to sell his wine under the estate's name as early as 1660.
 Called “vin de Pontac”, then Haut-Brion, it gained a fine reputation and enormous success in London.
 The first of the Bordeaux great growths was born.
 Through the centuries, the owners and managers of Haut-Brion have been obsessed with perpetuating the château's reputation for quality.
 Classified a First Growth in 1855, Haut-Brion has done everything possible ever since then to maintain its standing.
 To perpetuate its Grand Cru status, an estate and its constituent parts have to be maintained over the centuries, suitable grape varieties for each plot have to be chosen, and a relentless selection process carried out.
 Today, a great American family, the Dillons, has been continuing this tradition for seventy years.

-Bordeaux Vintage Report by Tb / Although 1962 was also a fabulous year, it fell irretrievably into the shadow of 1961.
-The cold winter, with its biting frosts, ensured that the vines would get a much-needed rest after their hard work in 1961.
+Bordeaux Vintage Report by Tb / If 1962 was also a fabulous year, it fell irrevocably in the shadow of 1961.
+The cold winter, with its biting frosts, allowed the vines to get a well-deserved rest after their hard work in 1961.
 The growing season started three weeks late.
-When the vines finally germinated in mid-June, the weather improved.
-Toward autumn, the weather warmed up measurably, with the resulting dryness eventually having a negative impact on the vines.
-The few abundant harvests of September came just in time to rescue the grapes from withering on the vine.
-The harvest, which brought in the largest crop of the 1950s and 1960s, did not begin until 1 October.
-Few believed that the vintage would be as good as it became.
+When the vines finally sprouted in mid-June, the weather improved.
+Toward fall, the weather warmed measurably, with the resulting drought ultimately having a negative impact on the vines.
+The few bountiful September harvests arrived just in time to save the grapes from vine wilting.
+The harvest, which resulted in the largest harvest of the 1950s and 1960s, did not begin until October 1.
+Few people believed that the vintage would be as good as it became.
 An excellent vintage for dry whites, reds and Sauternes.
-Where Sauternes are concerned, the 1962 was a considerably better year than the 1961.
-The best reds were the Cheval Blanc, Pétrus and Mouton-Rothschild.
-A common characteristic of the finest 1962 wines today is their serene, balanced aspect.
-Only a few show any real body and complexity, but they work well especially as dinner wines, also due to their excellent availability and affordable price.
-Even the finest wines should not be decanted for more than an hour.
+As for Sauternes, the year 1962 is clearly better than that of 1961.
+The best reds were Cheval Blanc, Pétrus and Mouton-Rothschild.
+A common characteristic of the best wines from 1962 today is their serene and balanced appearance.
+Only a few show real body and complexity, but they work well especially as dinner wines, also because of their excellent availability and affordability.
+Even the best wines should not be decanted for more than an hour.

 Recommended glass shape